Cockpit Cockpit Project Cockpit

 2019 1 7.50

-It may take a day or so for new Cockpit vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
+It may take a day or so for new Cockpit vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.

 Recent Cockpit Project Cockpit Security Vulnerabilities